-Limited Resources) not flagged as Contingency only for the full Flexible RA Capacity MW certified to provide Ancillary Services.
+Short Start Generating Units (other than Use- Limited Resources) Submit Economic Bids for Energy for the full Flexible RA Capacity MW.
+Submit Economic Bids for Ancillary Services that are not flagged as Contingency only for the full Flexible RA Capacity MW certified to provide Ancillary Services.
 Where Economic Bids are required, resource must submit in at least the required hours for the resource's committed Flexible RA Capacity categories.
-ISO Tariff Sections 40.10.6.1(a) & 40.10.6.1(f)(1) ISO will optimize using \$0/MW-hour RUC Availability Bids for all Flexible RA Capacity that is not reflected in an IFM Schedule in only the required hours for the resource's committed Flexible RA Capacity categories.
-ISO Tariff Sections 40.10.6.1(a) & 40.10.6.1(f)(1) given Trading Hour must submit to the RTM for that Trading hour: (a) Energy Bids for the full amount of the Flexible RA Capacity MW, including capacity for which it has submitted Ancillary Services Bids or Submissions to Self-Provide Ancillary Services; and (b) Ancillary Services Bids and Submissions to Self-Provide Ancillary Services for the full amount of the available Ancillary Service-certified Resource Adequacy Capacity and for each Ancillary Service for which the resource is certified, including capacity for which it has submitted Energy Bids.
-ISO Tariff Sections 40.10.6.1(f)(1) and 40.6.2.
-RTM: No Long Start Generating Resources (other than Use-Limited Resources) Same as above.
+ISO Tariff Sections 40.10.6.1(a) & 40.10.6.1(f)(1) Participation of all available flexible RA capacity resources is required.
+ISO will optimize using \$0/MW-hour RUC Availability Bids for all Flexible RA Capacity that is not reflected in an IFM Schedule in only the required hours for the resource's committed Flexible RA Capacity categories.
+ISO Tariff Sections 40.10.6.1(a) & 40.10.6.1(f)(1) All Flexible RA Capacity MW that does not have an IFM Schedule or a RUC Schedule for a given Trading Hour must submit to the RTM for that Trading hour: (a) Energy Bids for the full amount of the Flexible RA Capacity MW, including capacity for which it has submitted Ancillary Services Bids or Submissions to Self-Provide Ancillary Services; and (b) Ancillary Services Bids and Submissions to Self-Provide Ancillary Services Bids and Submissions to Self-Provide Ancillary Services For the full amount of the available Ancillary Service- certified Resource Adequacy Capacity and for each Ancillary Service for which the resource is certified, including capacity IFM: No RUC: Optimized at \$0/MW-hour RTM: No Service for which the resource is ISO Tariff Sections 40.10.6.1(f)(1) and 40.6.2.
+Long Start Generating Resources (other than Same as above.
 Same as above.
-Long Start Units not committed in the Day-Ahead Market or RUC will be released from any further obligation to submit Bids for the relevant Operating Day.
-Scheduling Coordinators for IFM: No RUC: Optimized at \$0/MW-hour RTM: No
+Long Start Units not committed in the Day-Ahead Market or RUC will be released from any IFM: No RUC: Optimized at \$0/MW-hour